-- 1. Shorts, skirts, and dresses with slits may be worn but must be of reasonable length that shall be defined as no shorter than the fingers when the arm of the student is held straight down.
-On dresses with slits, the top of the slits must also conform to the length rule. - 2.
-All shorts must be hemmed and not so tight as to draw undue attention to the student.
+1. Shorts, skirts, and dresses with slits may be worn but must be of reasonable length that shall be defined as no shorter than the fingers when the arm of the student is held straight down.
+On dresses with slits, the top of the slits must also conform to the length rule.